serialc/DateClutch/README.md

 6. You may require installing a connector between MariaDB and PHP.

 Go to the home page /start and create the administrator account.

+# Upgrade

+Need to make a few changes to DB concurrently with code update:

+For polldates - adding datetimes:

+ALTER TABLE polldates MODIFY pdate DATETIME NOT NULL;

+For polls - enhanced privacy:

+ALTER TABLE polls ADD COLUMN privacy BOOL NOT NULL;